2018: How to Operate Ethically in Private Security

 Top 6 Benefits for “Understanding Others”

-Each of these show up in different ways for your organization, your client, and principal themselves.
-If we think about the day to day tasks and responsibilities associated with protection details you certainly can recall situations where these helped or hurt the assignment.
-This can range from a specialist who is unable to be flexible and adapt to the strong behavior style of a principal in one assignment to the extremely detailed behavior of the next.
+Each of these show up in different ways for your organization, your client, and the principal themselves.
+If we think about the day-to-day tasks and responsibilities associated with protection details, you can certainly recall situations where an individual’s acumen capacity either helped or hindered the assignment.
+This can range from a specialist who is unable to be flexible and adapt to the strong behavior style of a principal in one assignment, to the extremely detailed behavior required in the next.

 You might even think about a prior situation where you had multiple specialists on an assignment and not everyone was able to work together.
 You may have that one person who the rest of the team does not like working with or can’t get along with no matter what you have tried.